 Treats genital and rectal warts that are outside the body (external).
 Also treats certain types of actinic keratosis (AK) and basal cell carcinoma (sBCC).

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 You should not use this medicine if you have had an allergic reaction to imiquimod.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - This medicine is for use on the skin only.
 Do not get it in your eyes, nose, or mouth.
 Do not use it on skin areas that have cuts or scrapes.
 If it does get on these areas, rinse it off right away.You should not use the medicine inside your vagina or anus.
 Do not apply the medicine to skin that has not yet healed after surgery or other skin treatments.

 - Wash your hands with soap and water before and after using this medicine.

 - It is best to apply the medicine right before you go to bed.
-When you awake in the morning, wash the treated skin area with mild soap and water.
+In the morning, wash the treated skin area with mild soap and water.

-- Use one or two packets for each dose.
-Throw away any unused medicine in the packet after your dose.
+- Use 1 or 2 packets or pumps for each dose.
+Throw away any medicine from the packet that you do not use .

-- Do not cover the treated area with a bandage or wrap the area so air cannot get to it, unless your doctor tells you to.
+- Do not wrap the treated area or cover it with a bandage, unless your doctor tells you to.
 You may wear cotton clothing or place cotton gauze over the treated skin.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.